LezWatch/listicles/readme.txt

 == Description ==

+Be the next BuzzFeed!
 The listicles plugin creates interactive blocks for generating lists in articles.
 Unlike traditional lists (like `ul` and `li`) a listicle is intended to provide each section with a header, and multiple paragraphs per section.

 With this plugin you can insert images, videos, and more inside each list item.
 The limit is your imagination.

+This plugin was originally created for use on [LezWatch.TV](https://lezwatchtv.com).

 == Frequently Asked Questions ==